English translation and Korean lesson with the lyrics of Intro: What am I to You by BTS, from the 2014 album Dark & Wild.

 같다 = to be like X (X being the preceding noun)

--잖아 = used when saying something the listener already knows (같잖아)
+-잖아 = used when saying something the listener already knows or should already know (같잖아)

 What you say